-- If she has already bitten, say no firmly and then remove her from your breast.
-Try to keep this action as bland and matter-of-fact as possible: too much anger or even amusement may interest her enough to make her want to repeat the experiment again.
+- If she has already bitten: Say no firmly and then remove her from your breast.
+Try to keep this action as bland and matter-of-fact as possible.
+Too much anger or even amusement may interest her enough to make her want to repeat the experiment again.
 Once she realizes that biting means no more breast, she will learn to stifle the impulse.
 (Meanwhile, don't forget to offer her a one-piece teething ring when she is not nursing.)

-Baby-Bottle Tooth Decay
+How to Prevent Baby-Bottle Tooth Decay

 Once your baby's teeth have begun to come in, it is important to keep in mind that even breastfeeding babies are sometimes susceptible to baby-bottle tooth decay (BBTD), a major cause of dental cavities in infants that can also cause serious damage to permanent teeth later on.
 BBTD results from teeth being coated in almost any liquid other than water for long periods, and occurs most commonly among babies who are put to bed with a bottle of formula or juice.

 Research shows that human milk by itself does not promote tooth decay.
 But breastfeeding infants who fall asleep while nursing with unswallowed milk in their mouths are also vulnerable to tooth decay.
-Beyond the first year, dental caries—tooth decay—can occur in toddlers who receive sugary liquids in a bottle or who are nursing and also eating foods with sugar and carbohydrates.
+Beyond the first year, dental caries—tooth decay—can occur in toddlers who receive sugary liquids in a bottle or who are nursing and eating foods with sugar and carbohydrates.
 Make a point of removing your breast from your baby's mouth once she has fallen asleep.

-- To stimulate healthy gums and good oral hygiene, it is a good idea to wipe the gums at least once a day, beginning at birth, even before any teeth have erupted in your child's mouth.
+- To stimulate healthy gums and good oral hygiene: Wipe the gums at least once a day, beginning at birth, even before any teeth have erupted in your child's mouth.